cr0mll/cyberclopaedia/Notes/Cyberclopaedia/Contributing.md

 ![](Resources/Images/Diagram.net%20Export%20Settings.png)

 # Licensing
-All content inside the Cyberclopaedia is subject to a custom [licence](../../LICENSE.md) which is basically the [MIT licence](https://opensource.org/license/mit/) modified to preclude commercial use of Cyberclopaedia content.
-This is done to prevent the content from being put behind a paywall or being used for any form of financial gain.
+All content inside the Cyberclopaedia, including contributions, is subject to the [MIT licence](License.md).
+By contributing, you guarantee that any content you submit is compatible with this licence.

 Knowledge should be free.